 The investor rights agreement provides the holders of registrable securities with demand, piggyback and S-3 registration rights as described more fully below.
-As of December 31, 2019, after giving effect to the conversion of all outstanding shares of preferred stock into shares of our common stock in connection with the closing of this offering, there would have been an aggregate of 186,305,482 registrable securities that were entitled to these demand registration rights, an aggregate of 186,305,482 registrable securities that were entitled to these piggyback registration rights, and an aggregate of 186,305,482 registrable securities that were entitled to these S-3 registration rights.
-The number of registrable securities that were entitled to the piggyback registration rights and the S-3 registration rights as of December 31, 2019 includes 2,138,748 shares of Series C-1 convertible preferred stock issued in January and February 2020 upon the cash exercise of warrants that were outstanding as of December 31, 2019.
+As of June 30, 2020, after giving effect to the conversion of all outstanding shares of preferred stock into shares of our common stock in connection with the closing of this offering, there would have been an aggregate of 17,797,026 registrable securities that were entitled to these demand registration rights, an aggregate of 18,658,478 registrable securities that were entitled to these piggyback registration rights, and an aggregate of 17,797,026 registrable securities that were entitled to these S-3 registration rights.